Chile's Dairy Industry: An Overview

 Milk Powder and Whey Production

-In addition to cheese, Chile produces approximately 80,000 metric tons of milk powder and 60,000 metric tons of whey each year.
-These products are essential for both local consumption and international trade, underscoring the diversity and strength of Chile's dairy exports.
+Besides cheese, Chile manufactures about 80,000 metric tons of milk powder and 60,000 metric tons of whey annually.
+These products play a crucial role in local consumption and global trade, showcasing the versatility and robustness of Chile's dairy export offerings.

 Key Dairy Enterprises